 Descriptive statistics

-To achieve objective (1), (3), and objective (6) a descriptive statistics was used.
-Descriptive statistics such as percentages and frequencies was used to analyze their socio-economic characteristics while descriptive statistics such as tables was used to analyze their constraints.
+To achieve objectives (1), (3), and (6), descriptive statistics were used.
+Descriptive statistics such as percentages and frequencies were used to analyze their socio-economic characteristics, while descriptive statistics such as tables were used to analyze their constraints.

 Net profit

 The net profit margin, or simply net margin, measures how much net income or profit is generated as a percentage of revenue. it is the ratio of net profits to revenues for a company or business segment.
-Net profit margin is typically expressed as a percentage but can also be represented in decimal form.
+The net profit margin is typically expressed as a percentage but can also be represented in decimal form.
 The net profit margin illustrates how much of each naira in revenue collected by a company translates into profit.

 Net Profit margin = Net Profit Total revenue x 100………… 1